Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Outer reconstruction of general anisotropic inclusions

 Under all of Assumption~\ref{assump:recon}, for any $C\in\mathcal{A}$ we have

 \end{theorem} \begin{proof} The proof is given in Section~\ref{sec:mainproof}. \end{proof}

 We also introduce linearized versions of the test-operators, which are more suitable for numerical computations.
-Note that for $A\in\Hsa(\Omega)$ and $B\in L^\infty(\Omega)^{d\times d}$, the Frech\'et derivative of $\Lambda$ evaluated at $A$ and in direction $B$ is given by (c.f.~\cite{Garde2022c}):
+Note that for $A\in\Hsa(\Omega)$ and $B\in L^\infty(\Omega)^{d\times d}$, the Fr\'echet derivative of $\Lambda$ evaluated at $A$ and in direction $B$ is given by (c.f.~\cite{Garde2022c}):

 To shorten the notation in the following result, we introduce the test-operators